-Following a generous benefaction from Orielensis David N. Lyon, Oriel College will be offering a new scholarship to support one student to undertake research into the politics of sex and gender equality in diverse societies.
-It is hoped that the first scholar will join the college in October 2021.
+Following a generous benefaction in honour of Emeritus Professor Keith Hawkins, Oriel College is offering a new scholarship to support one postgraduate student to undertake research into English or American legal history.
+It is hoped that the first scholar will join Oriel in October 2021.

 Jackson Senior Research Fellow in Biodiversity and Conservation Professor Yadvinder Malhi has been announced as the President-Elect of the British Ecological Society, following an online ballot of members.

 Oriel is taking part in All-Innovate this academic year.
 When applications open in mid-January, students will have an opportunity to pitch entrepreneurial ideas or ventures to be in with a chance of winning £40,000 of funding.

 Following a generous gift from an Orielensis, Oriel College is offering a new scholarship to support one postgraduate student focused on artificial intelligence research as part of a DPhil course in either Engineering Science or Computer Science.
 We look forward to welcoming the recipient of this scholarship in Michaelmas Term 2021.

 With admissions interviews taking place online this year, we want to ensure that applicants feel prepared and confident going into their interview.
 Here are some words of advice from our Outreach Officer, India Collins-Davies, to bear in mind when preparing for your interview.

 Fellow and Tutor in Biochemistry Professor Lynne Cox was interviewed about her research by Longevity Technology.
 She discusses a recent commentary she co-authored that was published in The Lancet Healthy Longevity,highlighting the challenges of finding ways to protect older people from COVID-19 and other infectious diseases.